-Rachel Sagner Burrma of Swarthmore College will speak on the Victorian novel, realism, and machine learning on April 25, 2017 as a part of the Material Texts Colloquium of the UW Textual Studies Program.
+Rachel Sagner Burrma (English, Swarthmore College) speaks on the Victorian novel, realism, and machine learning.
+Her lecture, "“The Preparation of the Victorian Novel and the Preparation of the Topic Model," is part of the Material Texts Colloquium of the Textual Studies Program.

 Rachel Sagner Buurma works on eighteenth- and nineteenth-century literature and print culture, the history of the novel, twentieth-century Anglo-American literary criticism, and literary informatics.
 Current projects are on the history and theory of literary research, especially practices of knowledge organization like indexing and note-taking, pasts and and presents of collaborative work, and the intersection of literary-critical inquiry and information science.
 With Laura Heffernan, she is at work on a project that retells the history of English literary study from the perspective of the classroom.
 She directs the Tri-Co Digital Humanities Initiative.